rauljim/pymdht/README.rst

 * Directories:

-  - core
+  - | core
-    Core modules of the Pymdht package.
-The 'pymdht.py' file contains the package's API.
+    | Core modules of the Pymdht package.
+The 'pymdht.py' file contains the
+      package's API.

-  - doc
+  - | doc
-    Documentation.
+    | Documentation.

-  - geo
+  - | geo
-    Modules related to geo-location services (not used by default).
+    | Modules related to geo-location services (not used by default).

-  - plugins
+  - | plugins
-    Modules providing lookup implementation (lookup_*.py files) and routing table management (routing_*.py files).
+    | Modules providing lookup implementation (lookup_*.py files) and
+      routing table management (routing_*.py files).

-  - profiler
+  - | profiler
-    Toolkit capable to launch several MDHT nodes (conductor.py), parse network captures (parser.py), and plot graphs from parsing results (plotter.py).
+    | Toolkit capable to launch several MDHT nodes (conductor.py), parse
+      network captures (parser.py), and plot graphs from parsing results (plotter.py).
 More information in profiler/README.txt

+  - | release_tools
+    | Useful tools to prepare a release (e.g. clean up bootstrap nodes)

-  - ui
+  - | ui
-    User interface (text and graphical)
+    | User interface (text and graphical)

+  - | ut2mdht
+    | Should be moved into profiler.

 * Files:

-  - CHANGES.txt, LGPL-2.1.txt, LICENSE.txt, README.txt
-    Standard (auto explicative) names.
-  - MANIFEST.in, setup.py
-    Standard Python distribution files
-  - interactive_dht.py
+  - | interactive_dht.py
-    Simple  example of how the Pymdht can be used.
-Use '--help' to get a list of available command line options.
+    | Simple  example of how the Pymdht can be used.
+Use '--help' to get a list
+      of available command line options.

+  - | README.rst, CHANGES.txt, LGPL-2.1.txt, LICENSE.txt
+    | Standard files.

+  - | MANIFEST.in, setup.py, __init__.py
+    | Standard Python distribution files

+  - | .gitignore
+    | List of files to be ignored by git

+  - | table_extractor.py (experimental)
+    | Extract routing table from a given node.

 INSTALLATION